 import static java.lang.System.out;

-in your program.
+in the program.
 The compiler will use the static import declaration to resolve the name out

 to System.out